tewarid/tewarid.github.io/_posts/2014/2014-07-15-embedded-linux-system-for-raspberry-pi-with-buildroot.md

 I then obtained Buildroot release buildroot-2014.05.tar.gz and extracted it to a local folder using `tar xvzf buildroot-2014.05.tar.gz`.
 The procedure to perform the build and prepare an SD card is well documented in file `board/raspberrypi/readme.txt`.

-I headed into the buildroot-2014.05 folder and prepared the appropriate `.config` file required by buildroot
+I headed into the buildroot-2014.05 folder and prepared the appropriate `.config` file required by Buildroot

 ```bash
 cd buildroot-2014.05